-Not sure what I was searching for on YouTube when I came across a new to me take on the morning routine – the Buddhist Monk’s routine as demonstrated by the Venerable Nick Keomahavong.
+Not sure what I was searching for on YouTube when I came across a new to me take on the morning routine – the Buddhist Monk’s morning routine as demonstrated by the Venerable Nick Keomahavong.

 I found it interesting because morning routines are usually focused on productivity; squeezing as much into the day as you can.